EckoTan0804/hugo-blox-resume/content/docs/finance/ETF/02_risk/reduce_risk.md

 You can eliminate company-, sector-, and country-specific risks through **diversification**.

-- nstead of picking a few stocks, invest in **hundreds or thousands of companies** across industries, regions, and continents.
+- Instead of picking a few stocks, invest in **hundreds or thousands of companies** across industries, regions, and continents.
 - The easiest way to achieve this is by **investing in globally diversified ETFs**, reducing the impact of company bankruptcies, regional downturns, or industry slumps on your portfolio.

 ## Individual Stocks vs. Germany vs. Global Index